Contact us USA/CA: 800-2682918

 As the weather in March is scorching hot during the day, it’s not advisable to explore archaeological sites.
 During this hot season, relaxing in your hotel is highly recommended.
 You can have a drink at the bar, indulge in a massage, or enjoy afternoon tea in the restaurant.

 The weather at Inle Lake in March is sunny and warm, with 30 sunny days and an average temperature of 24°C (75°F).
 The highest temperature is 36°C (96°F) and the lowest is 12°C (54°F).

-We recommend you rent a bike to explore some remote attractions.
+Plan a trip to Inle Lake - we recommend you rent a bike to explore some remote attractions.
 Then you can see how locals trade at the markets, and how they dress and farm.
 You will enjoy a special serenity and tranquility, instead of facing a crowded chaos of tourists.

 The people who live around Inle Lake are known as the Intha, which means “son of the lake” in the local language.
 They earn a living by fishing.
 You will be impressed by their skillful fishing techniques.
 Clothing: thin coat, pants, long-sleeved shirt, and shorts.